 There is no benefit to consumers if covered persons are required to create specific complaint processes for California consumers alone.
+Not all financial products and services require capturing the consumer's state of residence.
+Therefore, discerning California residents from the rest of the population is not feasible in all cases.
+There should be language added such that companies are not required to determine the consumers state of residence for the sole purpose of complying with these rules.
 Covered persons already have processes in place to address complaints to comply with state and federal requirements and regulatory expectations, and because the entities want to provide good customer service.
-Requiring covered persons to put into place very specific procedures and processes to comply with one state's complaint handling rules will likely add no value to consumers and will only serve to increase the cost of doing business and negatively affect consumers (for example, through increased cost of doing business, which may be passed on to customers).
+Requiring covered persons to put into place very specific procedures and processes to comply with one state's complaint handling rules will likely add no value to consumers and will only serve to increase the cost of doing business, which may be passed on to customers).